Halton District School Board: Schools

-Secondary school enrollment and Fraser Institute provincial rankings are as follows:
+Secondary school enrolment and Fraser Institute provincial rankings are as follows:

 Trustees

 Student Trustees

 As required by the Ontario Ministry of Education, the following student trustees have been named to serve on the Board:

 Board of Trustee Chairs & Vice-Chairs

 The Halton District School Board's Board of Trustees annually elect its chair and a vice-chair at its Annual Organization Meetings (AOM).
 The current chair of the Halton District School is Margo Shuttleworth and the current vice-chair is Tracey Ehl Harrison.

 Other

 The Board also operates the following specialized facilities: